13th January 13, 02:37 PM

 One of the better conversion jobs I've seen on this forum!
 Good for you!

-Rev'd Father Bill White: Parish priest, retired school Principal, lover of God, people, dogs, joy, & humour.
-Theologian, student, teacher, leader, administrator, philosopher, dreamer, history enthusiast & traditionalist, bon-vivant, encourager of hearts & souls, & firm believer in the value of dignity, decency, & duty.
+Rev'd Father Bill White: Parish priest, retired school Principal, lover of God, people, dogs, joy, humour & clarity.
+Theologian, teacher, leader, administrator, philosopher, linguist, dreamer, traditionalist, bon-vivant, encourager of hearts & souls & firm believer in the value of dignity, decency, & duty.

 Fine piece of workmanship there MNlad - you should be proud.